-The Educational Training Fund and programs are to be administered and controlled by a Board of Trustees consisting of an equal number of Employer Representatives and Union Representatives, for each Local Lodge.
+The Educational Training Fund and programs are to be administered and controlled by a Board of Trustees consisting of an equal number of Employer Representatives and Union Representatives, for the Local Lodge as per the established jointly trusteed Trust Documents.

-The Parties acknowledge the formation of a Jointly Trusteed National Apprenticeship and Educational Training Fund who will act in a coordinating capacity to assist the Local Lodge Educational Training Fund Trustees.
+The Parties acknowledge the formation of a Jointly Trusteed National Apprenticeship and Educational Training Trust Fund (NTTF) Committee who will act in a coordinating capacity to assist the Local Lodge Educational Training Fund trustees.